Dirty Rotten Scoundrels (film): Pre-production

 Richard Dreyfuss was also sent a script.
 Though he was intended for the part of Benson, a misunderstanding resulted in him preparing the part of Jamieson, so Steve Martin (who had also been asked to play Jamieson) read Benson's part instead.
 Oz was excited by Martin's version of Benson, and settled on this choice.
 Michael Caine was eventually chosen to play Jamieson.
-Palin wrote in his diary that Caine was "probably the nearest he (Oz) will get in an English actor to the effortless charisma of Niven."
+Michael Palin, who had also been considered for the role, wrote in his diary that Caine was "probably the nearest he (Oz) will get in an English actor to the effortless charisma of Niven."

 Filming

-Production of the film began on June 6, 1988 and lasted through early August, finishing "six days ahead of schedule."
+Production of the film began on June 6, 1988, and lasted through early August, finishing "six days ahead of schedule."
 Filming locations included Antibes, Cannes, Beaulieu-sur-Mer (depicted in the film as "Beaumont-sur-Mer"), Saint-Jean-Cap-Ferrat, Nice and Villefranche-sur-Mer.
 The Villa Ephrussi de Rothschild was visited by the leading characters in a scene.
 The estate belonging to Lawrence is a private villa (Villa Hier) located at the tip of the Cap d'Antibes.